 Michael Williams-Bell joined Durham College (DC) in 2015 as a Professor in the Fitness and Health Promotion (FHP) program in the School of Health and Community Services.
-Prior to joining DC, Michael was a Sessional Instructor in the Kinesiology program at the University of Ontario Institute of Technology (UOIT) teaching courses in Exercise Physiology, Fitness Assessment and Exercise Prescription, and Research Applications.
+Prior to joining DC, Michael was a Sessional Instructor in the Kinesiology program at Ontario Tech University teaching courses in Exercise Physiology, Fitness Assessment and Exercise Prescription, and Research Applications.
 He is passionate about applied research and strives to increase involvement by community partners to collaborate in various research endeavours.

 Michael has published his research in scientific journals and presented his findings at the American College of Sports Medicine’s Annual Meeting, the Canadian Society for Exercise Physiology’s Annual Meeting, the International Association of Wildland Firefighters’ Smoke Symposium and Fire Continuum conferences, the Toronto Global Forum, the Prevention of Work-Related Musculoskeletal Disorders conference, and at fire-related meetings at the Ontario Professional Fire Fighters’ Association Health and Safety Conference.
 He collaborates with a variety of community partners including a number of Ontario fire services, Elite Training Systems, and Hexyoo Scientific.
 His international collaborations include Deakin University in Australia, the University of Montana, and Limerick Institute of Technology in Ireland.
 Michael looks to continue networking with community partners to bring research expertise from DC to solve applied research problems and to provide students the opportunity to experience research first-hand.